rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-extent-of-item.md

 >Example:
 ><CITE>Library copy incomplete; all after page 142 wanting</CITE>

-<a name="9.43.3.3">9.43.3.3</a> Record the presence of a case or portfolio not issued with the manifestation in a note on extent of item if considered important (see [Extent of manifestation, 6.21.4285.1](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.4285.1)).
+<a name="9.43.3.3">9.43.3.3</a> Record the presence of a case or portfolio not issued with the manifestation in a Note on extent of item if considered important (see [Extent of manifestation, 6.21.4285.2](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.4285.2)).

-<a name="9.43.3.4">9.43.3.4</a> Make a note on extent of item when the number of physical units in which an item is bound differs from the number in which it was actually issued if considered important (see [Extent of manifestation, 6.21.431.3](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.431.3)).
+<a name="9.43.3.4">9.43.3.4</a> Make a Note on extent of item when the number of physical units in which an item is bound differs from the number in which it was actually issued if considered important (see [Extent of manifestation, 6.21.431.3](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.431.3)).

 >Example:
 ><CITE>Library copy bound in four physical volumes and interleaved with a Latin translation of Plutarch’s Lives</CITE>